List of Indiana Jones characters: Mutt Williams

 Frank Marshall said Mutt represents a youthful arrogance, to show Indiana is older and wiser.
 LaBeouf was Spielberg's only choice for the role.
 Excited at the prospect of being in an Indiana Jones film, LaBeouf signed on without reading the script and did not know what character he would play.
 LaBeouf watched Blackboard Jungle, Rebel Without a Cause and The Wild One to get into his character's mindset, copying mannerisms and dialogue from characters in those films, such as the use of a switchblade as a weapon.
-Authentic 1950s jackets were found for LaBeouf's costume, while The Indian Motor-Company provided his motorcycle.
+Authentic 1950s jackets were found for LaBeouf's costume, while the Harley-Davidson company provided his period-modified Springer Softail motorcycle.

 George Lucas was interested in producing a spin-off centered on Mutt and his own adventures, with Indiana in a supporting role.
 However, Lucas later retracted a statement on the possibility of a spin-off series or LaBeouf taking over as the lead of the Indiana Jones series, stating "Harrison Ford is Indiana Jones, no Harrison means no Indy".

 Two 3.75 in figures of Mutt, a deluxe figure of him on his motorcycle, an Adventures Heroes figurine, and a 12 in figure were released in 2008.
 Mutt is available in four Lego Indiana Jones sets based on Kingdom of the Crystal Skull.

 In 2017, Dial of Destiny writer David Koepp revealed that the character would not return in the fifth film.
 It is revealed that the character died while serving in the Vietnam War prior to the film's events taking place, causing his parents' estrangement out of grief over his death.